Bangladesh

 Travel Restrictions in Bangladesh

-While visa-on-arrival facilities are available in Bangladesh, it is advisable to apply for a visa to enter Bangladesh prior to arrival.
-Singaporeans may apply for a visa online at https://visa.gov.bd/ and submit the printed copy of the completed application form with the required documents at the Bangladesh High Commission in Singapore.
+Visa on-arrival facilities are available in Bangladesh.
+However, as this may change at short notice, it is advisable to apply for a visa to enter Bangladesh prior to arrival.
+Singaporeans visiting Bangladesh may apply for a visa online, prior to their arrival in Bangladesh, at https://visa.gov.bd/ and submit the printed copy of the completed application form with the required documents at the Bangladesh High Commission in Singapore.
 Passengers traveling to Bangladesh for business would be required to contact the Bangladesh Investment Development Authority (BIDA) to support the application.

 Please refer to the official website of the Civil Aviation Authority of Bangladesh at https://caab.portal.gov.bd for the Bangladesh government's latest COVID-19 related entry requirements.